MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux-selinux-troubleshooting.md

 ## SELinux misconfiguration stops boot from completing

-An improperly configured SELinux may result in the OS being unable to load the SELinux policy.
-This will stop the operating system from completing the boot.
+An improperly configured SELinux may result in the OS being unable to load the SELinux policy, which will stop the operating system from completing the boot.
 Use the Serial console from the portal or through Azure CLI.
 The following message appears near the end of the output:

 :::image type="content" source="./media/linux-selinux-troubleshooting/selinux-misconfiguration-01.png" alt-text="screenshot of serial console with SELinux failing to load policy":::